Last Updated on: 6th July 2023, 07:14 pm

 - Discolored urine and feces.

-The disease is highly contagious and transmitted through contaminated feces and nasal discharge.
+The disease is contagious and transmitted through contaminated feces and nasal discharge.
 It can also spread through contact with sick birds and contaminated food and water.

 Pacheco’s disease can manifest as pink, cauliflower-like growths called papillomas.
 Papillomas grow in the mouth and digestive tracts, causing wheezing, open-mouthed breathing, and difficulty swallowing.